Evm7/coryphaena_detection/README.md

-# Deep_ecomar
+# CoryPhaena Detection
-Project Deep Ecomar as a supervisor in IMEDEA: training, evaluating and testing of a neural network
+Project CoryPhaena Detection as a supervisor in IMEDEA: training, evaluating and testing of a neural network

 THIS BRANCH HAS BEEN DEVELOPED BY THE USER [ESTEVE VALLS MASCARO](https://github.com/Evm7) 💻